 4. Check out Menus and Other Information for the EPCOT Festivals

 You might already know that you can see the menus for Disney’s restaurants on the app, but did you know you can see the menus, performance, and other info about some special events too?
-Right now, the Taste of EPCOT International Festival of the Arts is going on, and the app has lots of helpful info for you to help plan your day there.
+Right now, the EPCOT Flower and Garden Festival is going on, and the app has lots of helpful info for you to help plan your day there.
 Scroll down on the homepage of the app to the Festival of the Arts section and tap “Learn More.”

 In the culinary arts section, you can check out menus for the various food booths that are part of the festival.

-In the performance arts section, you can look for specific performance times for acts like Art Defying Gravity.
+In the performance arts section, you can look for specific performance times for acts like the Garden Rocks Concert Series!

-You can also look at the hours for experiences like the Animation Academy and more.
-If you’re headed to the Festival of the Arts, be sure to check out these features in the app to help you plan ahead of your trip and help guide you while you’re in the park.
+If you’re headed to any of the EPCOT festivals, be sure to check out these features in the app to help you plan ahead of your trip and help guide you while you’re in the park.

 5. Search for Specific Food Items